fluid-checkout/fluid-checkout/readme.txt

 * Removed: Moved features "Express Checkout", "Gift Options", "Local Pickup" and "Packing Slips" from Lite version to the PRO version.
 Read details at https://fluidcheckout.com/version-2-moved-features/
 * Bump tested up to WooCommerce 6.6.1
+* Added: New filter `fc_output_checkout_contact_logout_cta_section` to enable displaying a logout link on the "My contact" substep when user is logged in.
+Defaults to "disabled".
 * Improved: RTL support on account address edit screens.
 * Improved: Utility colors (success, error, alert, info) to meet accessibility constrast criterias.
 * Improved: Do not load checkout assets on other pages.